-The Engineering Department will confirm that the Petition signatures concur with land ownership records.
-Once a Petition is determined to be valid, the Engineering Department will notify the requesting citizen of the petition status.
+- 5. The Public Works Department will confirm that the Petition signatures concur with land ownership records.
+Once a Petition is determined to be valid, the Public Works Department will notify the requesting citizen of the petition status.

-- 6. Upon receipt of a valid Petition (as described in Step #3 above), the Engineering Department will gather project site data including traffic volumes, speeds, and accident history.
+- 6. Upon receipt of a valid Petition (as described in Step #3 above), the Public Works Department will gather project site data including traffic volumes, speeds, and accident history.
 A proposed project plan will be developed using the following procedure:

 - Assess problems and needs

 - Identify goals and objectives

 - Identify evaluation criteria

 - Evaluate alternatives

 - Select a proposed plan

-The development of a traffic calming plan will include citizen input, consideration of current Town Policy for Placement of Stop Signs and Assignment of Speed Limits (APPENDIX A), and evaluation of the types and design criteria of traffic calming measures applicable to site (APPENDIX B).
+The development of a traffic calming plan will include review and evaluation by the Town Fire Department, the Town Police Department, the Town's Transportation Management Team, neighborhood meetings, citizen input, consideration of current Town Policy for Placement of Stop Signs and Assignment of Speed Limits (APPENDIX A), and evaluation of the types and design criteria of traffic calming measures applicable to site (APPENDIX B).

-The Engineering Department will prepare a cost estimate for the proposed traffic calming project and associated improvements.
+The Public Works Department will prepare a cost estimate for the proposed traffic calming project and associated improvements.

 7. Traffic calming projects will be prioritized in accordance with the ranking system outlined in APPENDIX C, and will be presented to the Town Transportation Board for consideration.
 The Transportation Board will review the proposed projects, including the associated traffic data compiled for each project.
-Based on its review, the Transportation Board will provide recommendations to be included with the Town Manager's annual report to the Town Council regarding proposed traffic calming projects.
+Based on its review, the Transportation Board will provide recommendations to be included with the Town Manager's annual report to the Town Council regarding proposed traffic calming projects

 - 8. In the fall of each year, the Town Manager will prepare and present to the Council a report regarding proposed traffic calming projects.
-This report will include: - A prioritized list of proposed traffic calming projects - A copy of the valid Petition associated with each project - A summary of the traffic data pertaining to each project - Transportation Board review comments and recommendations - The Town Manager's recommendations
+This report will include: - A prioritized list of proposed traffic calming projects - A summary of the traffic data pertaining to each project - Transportation Board review comments and recommendations - The Town Manager's recommendations